 You must set several jumpers on the BRI-SC U\8 Card to configure its individual ports for NT (Network Terminal) or LT (Line Terminal) operation.
-Figure 7-3 shows these jumpers.
-In addition, you must also ensure that the TERMINAL setting in the User Interface screen agrees with the physical jumper settings.
+Figure 7-2 shows these jumpers.
+In addition, you must also ensure that the TERMINAL setting in the User Interface screen agrees with the physical jumper settings (jumper settings must match the Terminal mode).

-These cards are shipped with LineTerminal as the default (jumpers closed).
-To change a port to the Network Terminal mode, remove the shorting jumpers across the pins labeled J101 to J801 on both sets of pins next to the front edge of the card, as shown in Figure 7-3.
-In these numbers, the first digit (e.g., $\underline{101}$ ) is the port number indicator.
+These cards are shipped with LineTerminal as the default (jumpers open).
+To change termination to the Network Terminal mode, install the shorting jumpers across the pins labeled J101 to J801 on both sets of pins next to the front edge of the card, as shown in Figure 7-2.
+In these numbers, the first digit (e.g., 101) is the port number indicator.

-The ports can be set individually for the lt feature but, once set, remain in the lt mode until the jumpers are removed.
+The interface can be set individually for the lt feature but, once set, remain in the lt mode until the jumpers are removed.
 If jumpers are remove then the ports are set to NT (Network Terminal) mode.